openshift/enhancements/enhancements/ingress/set-delete-http-headers.md

 #### X-Forwarded-For
 `x-forwarded-for` and related headers were considered for the deny-list (as modifying these headers using this new API could affect configuration specified using another [option](https://docs.openshift.com/container-platform/4.12/networking/ingress-operator.html#nw-using-ingress-forwarded_configuring-ingress)) but have actual use-cases (which aren't covered by the existing option).
-They will be allowed, with notes in the API and product documentation, and possibly a warning on admission.
+Therefore, they will be allowed, with the following note in the product documentation:

+Note: If in the IngressController, action `Set` is set using API(`spec.httpHeaders.actions`) and if action `Replace` is set using the API mentioned above i.e spec.httpHeaders.forwardedHeaderPolicy then the value will be set using this API(spec.httpHeaders.actions).
+In short, the value set by `spec.httpHeaders.actions` will override the value set by `spec.httpHeaders.actions`.

 In the case of HTTP request headers, the actions specified in `spec.httpHeaders.actions` on the Route will be executed after the actions specified in the IngressController's `spec.httpHeaders.actions` field.